Elon Musk unveils Tesla's Cybercab, plans to bring autonomous driving to other models in 2025

 Musk has endorsed Republican presidential candidate Donald Trump and has pushed many conservative causes.
 Last weekend he joined Trump at a Pennsylvania rally.

 Musk has been saying for more than five years that a fleet of robotaxis is near, allowing Tesla owners to make money by having their cars carry passengers while they’re not in use by the owners.
+Musk said that Tesla owners will be able to put their cars into service on a company robotaxi network.

 But he has acknowledged that past predictions for the use of autonomous driving proved too optimistic.
 In 2019, he promised the fleet of autonomous vehicles by the end of 2020.